-GSK assures that the key design elements of this protocol will be posted in a publicly accessible database where applicable and in compliance with current regulations.
-GSK also assures that key results of this study will be posted in a publicly accessible database within the required time-frame from completion of the data collection where applicable and in compliance with current regulations.
+GSK Vaccines S.r.l. assures that the key design elements of this protocol will be posted in a publicly accessible database where applicable and in compliance with current regulations.
+GSK Vaccines S.r.l. also assures that key results of this study will be posted in a publicly accessible database within the required time-frame from completion of the data collection where applicable and in compliance with current regulations.
 For this study, this is not applicable.